mansour91/platform/Sprint1_Day1.md

 - Platform Objective #2 is our start.

+- Web App as a base and our start, mobile app to be discussed in long term.

 - For Short Term and Functional Prototype: Approach 3 will be taken.

 - For Long Term: Develop from Scratch.